 Watson’s appeal ‘wholly without merit’

-(CNS): In rejecting Canover Watson’s appeal against his conviction in the CarePay corruption case, the Appeal Court of the Cayman Islands reinforced the trial judge’s assertion that, as a member of a statutory authority, he was indeed a public officer and his position was within the ambit of the Anti-Corruption Law.
-The panel found that all the grounds of appeal were “wholly without merit”, including his assertion that he was a “volunteer” and therefore outside the corruption legislation.
+(CNS): In rejecting Canover Watson’s appeal against his conviction in the CarePay corruption case, the Appeal Court of the Cayman Islands reinforced the trial judge’s assertion that, as a member of a statutory authority board, he was indeed a public officer and his position was within the ambit of the Anti-Corruption Law.
+The panel found that all the grounds of appeal were “wholly without merit”, including his claim that he was a “volunteer” and therefore outside the corruption legislation.

 Watson was charged with six offences and was found guilty by a jury on two counts of conspiracy to defraud, one count of conflict of interest, one count of fraud on government and one count of breach of trust but he was acquitted of money laundering.
 The trial judge, Justice Michael Mettyear, handed him a seven-year jail sentence in February 2016.